Ralireza/ml-newbie/README.md

 # ml-newbie
-simple implementation of machine learning algorithm in pyhton
+simple implementation of machine learning algorithm from scratch in  pyhton <3